atoraymond/atoraymond/README.md

 #### Hi There 👋

-My name is Raymond Ato Ghanney, I am a software developer with skill mainly in web developement
+My name is Raymond Ato Ghanney, I am a software developer with skills mainly in web developement

 and I am currently learning Go, will look into rust in the future